themeteorchef/enhanced-deployments-with-galaxy-pro/README.md

 #### Tutorial: Enhanced Deployments with Galaxy Pro

 In this tutorial, we'll learn about Meteor's new Galaxy Pro service.
-We'll take a look at setting up our application to b
+We'll take a look at setting up our application to be mo

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/enhanced-deployments-with-galaxy-pro)